-If you want to continue studying Spanish, French, or German, you need to complete the ML Placement Exam for that language.
+If you want to continue studying Spanish, French, or German, you MUST complete the ML Placement Exam for that language.
 You are not allowed to take the 111 level of a language if you have completed high school level 3 or higher, no matter what the placement exam results are.

-If you Want to study Chinese, Japanese, or Latin, you MUST meet with your First Year Seminar adviser during summer orientation for instructions on how to proceed.
+If you want to study Japanese or Latin, you MUST meet with your First Year Seminar adviser during summer orientation for instructions on how to proceed.

 Several ancient languages (i.e.Sanskrit, Biblical Hebrew, Classical Greek) are offered through other departments.
 For details, please consult with your First Year Seminar adviser during summer orientation.